 If you like your art alfresco, then you’ll love the Blackall Sculpture Trail.

 There’s an incredible sculpture of an Eagle in its Nest made from railway dog spikes, timber and bolts from an old bridge.
 Another is called The Roly Poly.
 Located just outside of town the Roly Poly is all about fun.
 It’s also makes for a great photo on sunset.
 All up, there are nine unique sculptures along the trail.
-Each piece bares some significance to the town’s cultural or natural history.
+Each piece bears some significance to the town’s cultural or natural history.
 It’s definitely worth a look.

 Explore the locations on the map below, or pick up a map from the Visitor Information Centre.